 1896 Applications and Choctaw-Citizenship Court

-Pertaining to Cherokee, Chickasas, Choctaw, & Creek Tribes in Oklahoma
+Pertaining to Cherokee, Chickasaw, Choctaw, & Creek Tribes in Oklahoma

 Special Notes about the 1896 Applications